Mike Gunther

 Mike Gunther is an American film director and stuntman.
-He is known for being the second unit director on Transformers: The Last Knight (2017), Star Trek Beyond (2016), Teenage Mutant Ninja Turtles: Out of the Shadows (2016), and Transformers: Age of Extinction (2014).
-At the end of 2011, he directed the feature film Setup starring Bruce Willis.
-During 2017-2019 Gunther developed and then directed the popular Netflix "Rogue Warfare" trilogy of films, In 2020 he was the 2nd Unit Director for the Will Smith, Martin Lawrence blockbuster "Bad Boys For Life".
-2021 found him serving as the Second Unit Director on Shang-Chi and the Legend of the Ten Rings for Marvel Pictures.
-Gunther also owns and operates 5150Action Productions, a film production company focusing on a wide slate of original content development.
+He is known for being the second unit director on many movies like Transformers: The Last Knight (2017), Star Trek Beyond (2016), Teenage Mutant Ninja Turtles: Out of the Shadows (2016), Transformers: Age of Extinction (2014), and Bad Boys For Life (2020) Gunther also owns and operates 5150Action Productions, a film production company focusing on a wide slate of original content development.